faxriddin/ssgcfl/README.md

 Install
 -------

+1. [Download](https://github.com/faxriddin/ssgcfl/tarball/master) source code from master branch
+2. Extract downloaded archive file
+3. From command line go to `{extracted_dir_name}/ssgcfl`.
+In this folder you can see `generator.py` file.
+4. Enter follow command:

     `python setup.py install`

 Usage
 -----

-1. [Download](https://github.com/faxriddin/ssgcfl/tarball/master) source code from master branch
-2. Extract downloaded archive file
-3. From command line go to `{extracted_path}/ssgcfl`.
-In this folder you can see ssgcfl.py file.
-4. For create project (site structure) you should enter follow command:
+5. For create project (site structure) you should enter follow command:

     ``ssgcfl create_project project_path``
     - project_path - is path, where you want to create site folder
-5. After successfully command your directory (project_path) should contain follow structure of folders and files
+6. After successfully command your directory (project_path) should contain follow structure of folders and files
     - \[project_path\]

         - templates